-Our business is subject to a wide and ever increasing range of federal, state and local laws and regulations related to environmental and health and safety matters including those concerning, among other things, the investigation and remediation of contaminated soil, groundwater and other environmental media, and the transportation of hazardous materials.
+Our business is subject to a wide and ever increasing range of federal, state and local laws and regulations related to environmental, health and safety matters including those concerning, among other things, the investigation and remediation of contaminated soil, groundwater and other environmental sources, and the transportation of hazardous materials.
 These requirements are complex, changing and tend to become more stringent over time.
 In addition, we are required to maintain various permits that are necessary to operate our facilities, some of which are material to our operations.
 There can be no assurance that we have been, or will be, at all times in complete compliance with all legal, regulatory and permitting requirements or that we will not incur significant costs in the future relating to such requirements.
 Violations could result in penalties, or the curtailment or cessation of operations.

-Moreover, currently unknown environmental issues, such as the discovery of additional contamination, may result in significant additional expenditures, and potentially significant expenditures also could be required to comply with future changes to environmental laws and regulations or the interpretation or enforcement thereof.
+Moreover, currently unknown environmental issues, such as the discovery of contamination, could result in significant expenditures, including the need to comply with future changes to environmental laws and regulations or the interpretation or enforcement thereof.
 Such expenditures, if required, could have a material adverse effect on our business, financial condition or results of operations.